sweirich/pi-forall/notes3.md

 - Furthermore, we allow recursive definitions in pi-forall, so normalization may just fail completely.
-However, this definition based on wnhf only unfolds recursive definitions when they are needed, so avoids some infinite loops in the type checker.
+However, this definition based on wnhf only unfolds recursive definitions when they are needed, and then only once, so avoids some infinite loops in the type checker.

   Note that we don't have a complete treatment of equality though.
 There will always be terms that can cause `equate` to loop forever.
 On the other hand, there will always be terms that are not equated because of conservativity in unfolding recursive definitions.

+# Dependent pattern matching

 ### Discussion of bi-directional rules for booleans and sigma types